Ensibuuko/interview-assesment-mid-level-laravel-developer-2025/Instructions.md

 - Allow users to withdraw funds **only after** the lock period has passed.
 - Withdrawal amount should be the **initial investment + accrued interest**.

+### 6. **Notifications**
+- Send the user email notofications when they register, invest and withdraw their investment.
 ---

 ## 🎁 Bonus Features (Optional)